SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

 ![The Solution Architecture diagram is described in the text following the diagram.](images/Hands-onlabstep-by-step-IoTandtheSmartCityimages/media/image2.png 'Solution Architecture diagram')

 The solution begins with an **IoT Edge Device** that would be installed on each city bus, which is responsible for reading the vehicle telemetry from the bus, such as speed, fuel level, oil level, engine temperature, etc., generated by **custom C\# module**.
-A **Stream Analytics module** is loaded on the IoT Edge device to filter the vehicle telemetry data so that only anomalies are sent to **IoT Hub**.
+A **Stream Analytics module** is loaded on the IoT Edge device to filter the vehicle telemetry data so that only anomalies are sent to **IoT Hub**, all data is also stored locally on the device in the Edge Storage Module.
+The Edge Storage module is configured to upload data to Azure Blob Storage when adequate connectivity is achieved.
 A GPS IoT device is separately added to the bus to periodically send location and speed data to IoT Hub.

-An IoT device is added to various traffic lights to send maintenance-related telemetry, such as voltage readings and whether a light is no longer functional.
+An IoT device is added to various traffic lights to send timing and voltage telemetry.
 It is registered as a device in IoT Hub, including properties such as its longitude and latitude and serial number.
-It can receive cloud-to-device messages through IoT Hub, allowing upstream services to send updates like the timing of its lights based on traffic congestion information.
-The GPS IoT and traffic light devices are simulated using the IoT Remote Monitoring solution device simulator.
-An additional consumer group is added to IoT Hub's messages/events endpoint, allowing a **Time Series Insights** instance and an EventProcessor running on a microservice to simultaneously read the incoming data.
+It can receive cloud-to-device messages through IoT Hub, allowing upstream services to send updates like adjusting the timing of its lights.
+The bus and traffic light devices are simulated using the IoT Remote Monitoring solution device simulator.

+The Azure IoT Hub is configured with multiple consumer groups.
+This allows multiple downstream services to simultaneously read the incoming data.  **Time Series Insights** instance and an Azure Function running on a microservice will read the incoming data.
 Time Series Insights is used to store the raw time series data and provides advanced filtering, custom ad-hoc queries, and visualizations that can overlay data from several classes of IoT devices.
+A second input into Time Series Insights provides the path for non-critical vehicle telemetry to be included from BLOB Storage.
-A custom endpoint is created in Azure IoT Hub that is used to route filtered bus engine-related critical messages to a **Service Bus Queue**.
-An **Azure Function** is triggered on items being added to the queue, and outputs the critical alerts to a new collection in Cosmos DB.
-The EventProcessor is used to process incoming messages from IoT Hub to extract GPS and traffic light data, and store the data and any triggered alerts in Cosmos DB.
-The web app, which is part of the IoT Remote Monitoring solution, connects to Cosmos DB and displays the IoT data on a map, provides real-time charts, and allows you to manage alert rules and device control messages.
+The *Azure Function* using another consumer group routes filtered bus engine-related critical messages to a **Service Bus Queue**, where another **Azure Function** is triggered and outputs the critical alerts to a new collection in Cosmos DB.

+The web app, which is part of the IoT Remote Monitoring solution, uses Device Twin information to display IoT devices on a map, provide real-time charts, and allows you to manage alert rules and device control messages.
 It is also used to provision new IoT devices and send manual cloud-to-device messages through IoT Hub.

 ## Requirements